pfroud/ucsc-class-info-bot/README.md

 From here on I use 'course' instead of 'class' because `class` is a reserved Python keyword.

-A course *mention* is a case-insensitive string of a department code followed immediately by a course number.
+A course *mention* is ~~a case-insensitive string of a department code followed immediately by a course number.
 For example, "CMPS 12B" and "econ 105" are mentions.
 All recognized department codes are in [this list](https://github.com/pfroud/ucsc-class-info-bot/blob/183e434a0a4f2894f4e52b12300185a1c1ba2e81/build_database.py#L15-L20).
-A course number is one or more digit(s) followed by an optional letter, specified by the regular expression `/[0-9]+[A-Za-z]?/`.
+A course number is one or more digit(s) followed by an optional letter, specified by the regular expression `/[0-9]+[A-Za-z]?/`.~~ now more complicated.

-A course *object* is an instance of the [`Course`](https://github.com/pfroud/ucsc-class-info-bot/blob/183e434a0a4f2894f4e52b12300185a1c1ba2e81/build_database.py#L103-L115) class from `build_databse.py`.
+A course *object* is an instance of the [`Course`](https://github.com/pfroud/ucsc-class-info-bot/blob/4dae0bb220513ce29fb889410570b1397c3efbde/db_core.py#L87-L99) class from `db_core.py`.
 Such an instance knows its department, number, name, and description.
 For example, the course object with department "CMPS" and number "12B" has the title "Introduction to Data Structures" and the description starts with "Teaches students to implement common data structures and the algorithms..."

 ##The course database
 The course database lets us input a course *mention* and get a Course *object*.
 In other words, the database looks up a course's name and description using its department and number.
-The file `build_database.py` is where the action happens.
+The file `db_core.py`  and `db_extra.py` do everything.

 ###Database structure
-The database stores an instance of `CourseDatabase`, which has a `dict<string, Department>`.
+The database stores a [Pickled](https://docs.python.org/3/library/pickle.html)  instance of `CourseDatabase`, which has a `dict<string, Department>`.
 A `Department` instance has a `dict<string, Course>`, and a `Course` instance has dept, number, name, description.

 You can see what it looked like as it was being built at [misc/db build log.txt](misc/db build log.txt).
 You can see what it looks like when you print it at [misc/db print.txt](misc/db print.txt).